AFTEA is a public charity professional organization

 Section 3 The Deputy Vice President shall have charge of external affairs and shall preside in the absence of the chairman and executive vice president and shall perform any other duties delegated to him/her by the President.
 The deputy vice president shall automatically be the chairperson of the Professional Development Committee and the Liaison Committee.

 Section 5 The Assistant Secretary shall have charge of all the correspondence and communication of the association except that which relates to the work assigned to other officers or committees and shall perform any other duties delegated to him/her by the chairman.
-He/she shall be automatically chairperson of the Mutual Death Assistance Program (MDAP).
+He/she shall be automatically chairperson of the Immigration and Emigration Assistance Program (IEAP).

 Section 7 The Assistant Treasurer shall have charge to assist the Treasurer in keeping records of itemized accounts of receipts and expenditures.
 He shall perform other functions as designated by the Treasurer.
-He shall be the co-chairperson of the Immigration and Emigration Assistance Program (IEAP).
+He shall be the chairperson of the Special Educational Assistance Program (SEAP).

 Section 8 The Auditor shall examine the association’s financial reports and accounting records and shall compare the charges with the vouchers, verify balance sheets and income items, and state the results.
 He/she shall keep a copy of the annual financial report of the association.
 He shall be the chairman of the Auditing Committee.

-Section 9 The Press Relation Officer shall furnish articles for news media pertaining to the affairs of the association.
-He/she shall automatically be chairperson of the Public Relation Committee.
-The Press Relation Officer shall also be responsible for the publication of an official association’s newsletter in print or otherwise electronic.
+Section 9 The Press Relations Officer shall furnish articles for news media about the affairs of the association.
+He/she shall automatically be chairperson of the Public Relations Committee.
+The Press Relations Officer shall also be responsible for the publication of an official association’s newsletter in print or electronic media.

-Section 10 The Business Manager shall have been charge for overseeing and supervising the activities of the programs, plans and projects of the association.
+Section 10 The Business Manager shall oversee and supervise the activities of the programs, plans, and projects of the association.
 He shall be the chairperson of the Bids and Awards Committee.

-Section 11 Each Academic Coordinator shall preside over their specific subject areas regarding plans, programs and projects in accordance with the Professional Development Committee.
+Section 11 Each Academic Board Coordinator shall coordinate their specific areas regarding plans, programs, and projects in accordance with the Memorandum of Understanding or Memorandum of Agreement.
 They shall submit a plan of action during the first regular meeting.
-Each Academic Coordinator must attend to all meetings of the executive board and shall report to the executive board any developments associated with their corresponding subject areas.
-In addition to their duties, each Academic Coordinators shall have been charge as chairman of the Regular Committees assigned to their offices.
+Each Academic Board Coordinator must attend to all meetings of the executive board and shall report to the executive board any developments associated with their corresponding areas.
+In addition to their duties, each Academic Board Coordinator may be designated as chairman of the Regular Committee.

-Section 13 Each officer and academic coordinator shall have the obligation of instructing his/her successor in the duties of that office and working with him/her as needed during the term following his/her election.
+Section 13 Each officer, board of director, and academic board coordinator shall have the obligation of instructing his/her successor in the duties of that office and working with him/her as needed during the term following his/her election or appointment.

 Article IV-Meetings

-Section 1 The Executive Board shall meet every first Saturday of each month on the time and place predetermined by the current executive board.
-An emergency meeting maybe called for whenever deemed necessary.
+Section 1 Executive Board shall have a regular meeting every first Saturday of each month, time and place that is predetermined by the current executive board.
+An emergency meeting may be called whenever deemed necessary.

-Section 2 There shall be at least two (2) general assembly meetings of the association, one in the Fall and another in Spring during the fiscal year.
+Section 2 The general assembly meetings of the association, one in the Fall and another in Spring, of the fiscal year.
 The Chairman, with the advice of the Executive Board, shall determine the time and place of these meetings.

-Section 3 There shall be an annual joint meeting of the association and its chapter organizations to discuss matters related to the AFTEA, Inc. at the beginning of the second quarter of each fiscal year.
+Section 3 The joint meeting of the association and its chapter organizations is held to discuss matters related to the Association at the beginning of the second quarter of each fiscal year.

 Section 4 Special meetings shall be held at the call of the Chairman of the Executive Board whenever necessary.
-The Chairman may also call a special meeting upon written request of at least one-fifth (1/5) of the members of the Executive Board or at least one-tenth (1/10) of the bonafide members of the association.
+The Chairman may also call a special meeting upon written request of at least one-fifth (1/5) of the members of the Executive Board or at least one-tenth (1/10) of the bona fide members of the association.
+The meetings shall be conducted in-person or online.

 Article V-Quorum

-Section 1 The members present shall be a quorum for the executive board or at least half of the members of the executive board at large.
-A majority vote shall be necessary for passage of any motion.
+Section 1 Members present shall be a quorum for the executive board, or at least half of the members of the executive board at large.
+A majority vote shall be necessary for the passage of any motion.

-Section 2 The members present shall be a quorum for the general assembly meeting or at least half of the bonafide members at large.
-A majority vote shall be necessary for passage of any motion.
+Section 2 Members present shall be a quorum for the general assembly meeting, or at least half of the bona fide members at large.
+A majority vote shall be necessary for the passage of any motion.

 Article VI-Standing and Regular Committees and Special Programs

-Section 1 There shall be three (3) Standing Committees of the Association carrying specific functions, as follows: Professional Development Committee, Legislative Committee and Membership Services Committee.
+Section 1 Those three (3) Standing Committees of the Association that carry specific functions are as follows: Professional Development Committee, Legislative Committee, and Membership Services Committee.
 Each standing committee shall be assisted by a committee co-chairman appointed by the Executive Council.

-Section 2 There shall be twelve (12) Regular Committees of the Association, as follows: Nominating Committee, Convention Committee, Disaster Relief Committee, Resolution Committee, Auditing Committee, Constitution Committee, Public Relation Committee, Ways and Means Committee, Sports and Recreation Committee, the Election Committee, Bids and Awards Committee and the Liaison Committee.
+Section 2 The twelve (12) Regular Committees of the Association are as follows: Nominating Committee, Convention Committee, Disaster Relief Committee, Resolution Committee, Auditing Committee, Constitution Committee, Public Relations Committee, Ways and Means Committee, Sports and Recreation Committee, the Election Committee, Bids and Awards Committee, and the Liaison Committee.
 Each Regular Committee shall be headed by a committee chairperson.

-Section 5 There shall be established special program known as the Immigration and Emigration Assistance Program (IEAP) to provide assistance to any immigration, emigration, and citizenship status to any members and their families with the assistance of a Legal Immigration Officer and the Philippine Consular Office.
+Section 5 Established a special program known as the Immigration and Emigration Assistance Program (IEAP) that supports any immigration, emigration, and citizenship status to members and their families with the assistance of a Legal Immigration Officer and the Philippine Consular Office.

-Section 7 The President, with the consent of the members of the Executive Council, shall have the power to create and dissolve ad hoc programs and committees as may be deemed necessary.
+Section 7 The Chairman, with the consent of the members of the Executive Council, shall have the power to create and dissolve ad hoc programs and committees as may be deemed necessary.

-Section 9 Each Committee shall define its projects, programs and procedures subject to the approval by the Executive Council.
+Section 9 Committee shall define the projects, programs, and procedures upon the approval of the Executive Council.

 Article VII- Affiliations

-The Association of Filipino Teachers and Educators in America, Inc. shall affiliate with the American Federation of Teachers, the New York State Unified Teachers and the United Federation of Teachers.
-Affiliations of the AFTEA, Inc with other organizations shall be optional at the discretion of the Executive Board or at the will of the majority of its full members.
+The Association of Filipino Teachers and Educators in America, Inc. shall affiliate with the American Federation of Teachers, the New York State Unified Teachers, and the United Federation of Teachers.
+Affiliations of the AFTEA with other organizations shall be optional at the discretion of the Executive Board or at the will of the majority of its full members.

 Article VIII- Fiscal Year